Barcelona Announce Expected Return Date for Ansu Fati

 Will Barca Sign a Replacement in January?

-Manager Ronald Koeman does have an array of attacking talent to use while Fati is out but could still be tempted to dip into the transfer market in January for a replacement for Fati.
+Manager Ronald Koeman does have an array of attacking talent to use while Fati is out but could still be tempted to dip into the transfer market in January for a replacement for the forward.

 Barcelona’s tricky financial situation means it could be difficult for the club to do business, but interim president Carlos Tusquets has said players could still arrive in January if needed, according to the club’s official website.